 How We See Dynamic Range

-When you see a camera advertised, they usually say how many stops of dynamic range the camera has.
+When you see a camera advertised, it usually says how many stops of dynamic range the camera has.
 But this needs to be expanded a little beyond the sales pitch.

 On average, a high-quality digital camera captures between 12 and 15 stops of dynamic range at the base level ISO, which is typically around 100.
-However, perfect lighting conditions must exist for measuring the capacity – no dark shadows and no highlights.
+However, perfect lighting conditions must exist to measure the capacity – no dark shadows and no highlights.